 Lavinia Williams and Katherine Dunham

-While Williams was dancing with American Ballet Theater, Katherine Dunham came to New York from Chicago needing new dancers for her company.
-Lavinia took leave of de Mille’s Negro Unit of Ballet Theater to dance with Dunham’s company, performing in shows such as broadway musical ”Cabin in the Sky”, and the films ”Stormy Weather” and ”Carnival of Rhythm.”
+While Lavinia Williams was dancing with American Ballet Theatre, Katherine Dunham came to New York from Chicago, needing new dancers for her company.
+Lavinia took leave of de Mille’s Negro Unit of Ballet Theatre to dance with Dunham’s company and to perform in shows, such as Broadway musical Cabin in the Sky and the films Stormy Weather and Carnival of Rhythm.
 After dancing with the company for five and a half years, in 1945, Williams helped found the first Katherine Dunham School at Caravan Hall on 59th Street.
-She taught there for a year, and then went to Europe with Noble Sissle’s revival of “Shuffle Along” for the U.S.O. tour.
-She performed one of the dancing roles that Josephine Baker had initiated in the original production, later meeting Baker during a performance in Brussels.
+She taught there for a year and then went to Europe with Noble Sissle’s revival of Shuffle Along for a USO tour.
+She performed one of the dancing roles that Josephine Baker had originated, later meeting Baker during a performance in Brussels.

-More About Katherine Dunham
+More about Katherine Dunham

-At the same time she became a student of Ludmilla Speranzeva, formerly of the Moscow Theater, Mark Turbyfill and Ruth Page.
-Following graduation, she founded the Negro Dance Group.
-They performed at the Chicago Beaux Arts Theater in ‘A Negro Rhapsody’, dancing with the Chicago Opera Company, and one of the performances was attended by Mrs. Alfred Rosenwald Stern, who was sufficiently impressed to arrange an invitation for Dunham to appear before the Rosenwald Foundation, which offered to finance any study contributing toward her dance career that she cared to name.
+At the same time, she became a student of Ludmilla Speranzeva, formerly of the Moscow Theater, as well as Mark Turbyfill and Ruth Page.
+Following graduation, Dunham founded the Negro Dance Group.
+They performed at the Chicago Beaux Arts Theater in A Negro Rhapsody, dancing with the Chicago Opera Company.
+One of the performances was attended by Mrs. Alfred Rosenwald Stern, who was sufficiently impressed to arrange an invitation for Dunham to appear before the Rosenwald Foundation, which offered to finance any study contributing toward her dance career that she cared to name.
 Thus armed with foundation money, Dunham spent most of the next two years in the Caribbean studying all aspects of dance and the motivations behind dance.
 Although she traveled throughout the region, including Trinidad and Jamaica, it was in Haiti that she found special personal and artistic resonances.
 She wrote some scholarly essays during her trip and sold lighter magazine articles about the Caribbean under the name of K. Dunn.

-Katherine Dunham revolutionized American dance in the 1930’s by going to the roots of black dance and rituals transforming them into significant artistic choreography that speaks to all.
+Katherine Dunham revolutionized American dance in the 1930s by going to the roots of Black dance and rituals, transforming them into significant artistic choreography that speaks to all.
 She was a pioneer in the use of folk and ethnic choreography and one of the founders of the anthropological dance movement.
 She showed the world that African American heritage is beautiful.
 She completed groundbreaking work on Caribbean and Brazilian dance anthropology as a new academic discipline.
 She is credited for bringing these Caribbean and African influences to a European-dominated dance world.

 Dunham’s first school was in Chicago.
-In 1944 she rented Caravan Hall, Isadora Duncan’s studio in New York, and opened the K.D. school of Arts and Research.
-In 1945 she opened the famous Dunham School at 220 W 43rd Street in New York where such artists as Marlon Brando and James Dean took classes.
+In 1944 she rented Caravan Hall, Isadora Duncan’s studio in New York, and opened the K.D.
+School of Arts and Research.
+In 1945 she opened the famous Dunham School at 220 W 43rd Street in New York, where such artists as Marlon Brando and James Dean took classes.

-Dunham’s big breakthrough to popular recognition took place after she moved to New York in 1939 where, in February, she opened at the Windsor Theater in a program called ‘Tropics’ and le ‘Jazz Hot’.
-It was supposed to be a one-night event but demand was such that Dunham ended up doing 13 weeks, and followed with her own Tropical Revue, which was a hit not only in the United States but also in Canada.
+Dunham’s big breakthrough to popular recognition took place after she moved to New York, where, in February 1939, she opened at the Windsor Theater in a program called Tropics and le Jazz Hot.
+It was supposed to be a one-night event, but demand was such that Dunham ended up doing 13 weeks and followed with her own Tropical Revue, which was a hit not only in the United States but also in Canada.
 She appeared at the Martin Beck Theatre in October of 1940 as Georgia Brown in Cabin in the Sky, which she also choreographed with George Balanchine.

-She then founded the Katherine Dunham Dance group – which later developed into the famous Katherine Dunham Company – devoted to African-American and Afro-Caribbean dance.
+She then founded the Katherine Dunham Dance Group, which later developed into the famous Katherine Dunham Company, devoted to African-American and Afro-Caribbean dance.
 Miss Dunham worked as a director in the Federal Theater Project, the government-sponsored relief program for artists that also nurtured such talents as Orson Welles and John Houseman.
-She co-directed and danced in Carib Song at the Adelphi Theater in New York in 1945, and was producer, director, and star of Bal Nègre at the Belasco Theater in New York in 1946.
+She co-directed and danced in Carib Song at the Adelphi Theater in New York in 1945 and was producer, director, and star of Bal Nègre at the Belasco Theater in New York in 1946.

 Katherine Dunham is credited for developing one of the most important pedagogues for teaching dance that is still used throughout the world.
 Called the “Matriarch of Black Dance,” her groundbreaking repertoire combined innovative interpretations of Caribbean dances, traditional ballet, African rituals and African American rhythms to create the Dunham Technique.
 Her dance troupe in venues around the world performed many of her original works which include: Batucada, L’ag’ya, Shango, Veracruzana, Nanigo, Choros, Rite de Passage, Los Indios, and many more.

 The Dunham Company toured for two decades, stirring audiences around the globe in 57 countries, with their dynamic and highly theatrical performances.
-Their first appearance in London was at the Prince of Wales Theatre in June 1948, in Caribbean Rhapsody, which was already a success in the United States, and with which she was to tour Europe.
-It was the first time Europe had seen black dance as an art form, and also the first time that the special elements of American modern dance appeared outside America.
+Their first appearance in London was at the Prince of Wales Theatre in June 1948, in Caribbean Rhapsody, which was already a success in the United States and with which she was to tour Europe.
+It was the first time Europe had seen Black dance as an art form and also the first time that the special elements of American modern dance appeared outside America.

-Katherine Dunham wrote several books: ‘Journey to Accompong’, (1946), her first which describes her experiences with the Maroons; Las Danzas de Haiti, (1947), in Mexico; Les Danses d’Haiti, published in France in (1957) with the preface of Claude Lévi-Strauss; The coffee table book of Dances of Haiti (1983); A Touch of Innocence (1959) an autobiography of her childhood; Island Possessed (1969); Kasamance, an African fable.
+Katherine Dunham wrote several books: Journey to Accompong (1946), which describes her experiences with the Maroons; Las Danzas de Haiti (1947); Les Danses d’Haiti (1957); The Coffee Table Book of Dances of Haiti (1983); A Touch of Innocence (1959), an autobiography of her childhood; Island Possessed (1969); and Kasamance (1974), an African fable.

 Most of Miss Dunham’s awards were for her contribution to the arts, but whenever she was engaged in conversation, she used the opportunity to teach and strategize to solve the social problems created by poverty and racism.
 She used her talent and insight to re-direct the energy of violent street gangs through the performing arts.
-Miss Dunham’s efforts continue at her Centers in the St. Louis Metropolitan region.
+Her efforts continue at her Dunham Centers in the St. Louis Metropolitan region.
 It is the only multi-disciplinary arts organization devoted to the study, appreciation, and celebration of diverse cultures.

 Katherine Dunham was always a formidable advocate for racial equality, refusing to perform at segregated venues in the United States and using her performances to highlight discrimination.
-She was also politically active on both domestic and international rights issues and made national and international headlines by staging a hunger strike of 47 days in 1993 at the age of 82, to protest the U.S. government’s repatriation policy for Haitian immigrants.
+She was also politically active on both domestic and international rights issues and made national and international headlines by staging a hunger strike of 47 days in 1993 at the age of 82, to protest the US government’s repatriation policy for Haitian immigrants.
 She attempted to raise people’s consciousness in the United States about issues in Haiti.